Most ceiling fan remotes on the market today follow the same reset procedure. First, you start by turning the fan off using its remote control.

 Do you need a new remote?

-Once you’ve walked through all the previous troubleshooting steps, it might be time to consider that the remote might just be faulty.
+Once you’ve walked through all the previous troubleshooting steps, it might be time to consider that the ceiling fan remote might just be faulty.
 If this is the case, you generally have two options.

 Your first option is to get a replacement from the store or manufacturer that sold you the fan.
 If it’s still under warranty and you didn’t damage the remote, you can probably get a replacement free of charge.

-Why Has My Ceiling Fan Stopped Working But Light Still Works?
+Why Has My Ceiling Fan Stopped Working… But The Light Still Works?

 If you own a ceiling fan that also has a built-in light, there may come a time when you face an unusual problem.
 Sometimes, your fan might’ve stopped working, yet the light on it still functions perfectly well.